Brits Abroad – Vilamoura and San Remo

 In the women’s Radial event Anne-Marie Rindom of Denmark won five of the eight races to top the leaderboard ahead of Maria Erdi of Hungary.
 In third place was Anna Munch of Denmark.
 No British entries.

-While the Carnival Race in San Remo, Italy got underway with two races for the 470.
-Alexandre Demange and Paco Lepoutre of France lead, ahead of Deniz and Ates Cinar of Turkey.
+While the Carnival Race in San Remo, Italy is underway with five races completed for the 470.
+Deniz and Ates Cinar of Turkey lead.

 Vilamoura Coach Regatta – Laser – Final after 8 races (44 emtries)